MEMORANDUM DECISION AND ORDER SUSTAINING CREDITORS’ OBJECTION TO DEBTOR’S CLAIM OF HOMESTEAD EXEMPTION

 This court has jurisdiction of this matter under 28 U.S.C. sections 157 and 1334(b).
 This is a core proceeding pursuant to 28 U.S.C. section 157(b)(2)(B).

-B. Applicable Burden of Prof
+B. Applicable Burden of Proof

 Under Federal Rule of Bankruptcy Procedure 4003(c), the objecting party bears the burden of establishing that the exemption is not properly claimed.
 Therefore, the Geiszlers must prove that the Debtor is not entitled to the Florida homestead exemption.
-It should also be noted that, as a matter of public policy, the Florida homestead exemption should be liberally construed "in the interest of protecting the family home."
-Quigley v.
-Kennedy Ely Ins., Inc., 207 So.2d 431, 432 (Fla.1968).
+It should also be noted that, as a matter of public policy, the Florida homestead exemption should be liberally construed “in the interest of protecting the family home.”

 C. Florida Homestead Exemption

 Florida law governs bankruptcy exemptions for Florida residents.
 11 U.S.C. § 522(b); Fla.
 Stat. § 222.20.
-The state's homestead exemption is found in article X. section 4, of the Florida Constitution, which provides as follows: "There shall be exempt from forced sale under process of any court, and no judgment, decree or execution shall be a lien thereon the following property owned by a natural person: (1) a homestead . . ."
-Fla.
-Const art X, § 4.
+The state’s homestead exemption is found in article X, section 4, of the Florida Constitution, which provides as follows: “There shall be exempt from forced sale under process of any court, and no judgment, decree or execution shall be a lien thereon ... the following property owned by a natural person: (1) a homestead.... ” Fla.
+Const, art.
+X, § 4.

 Next the Court must determine whether the Debtor was a Florida resident as of the petition date.
 It is well settled that to obtain the benefits of the Florida homestead exemption, the debtor must have a residence in the state as well as the actual intent to reside in Florida permanently.
-In re McCarthy, 13 B.R.
-389, 390 (Bankr.M.D.Fla.1981); Cooke v.
-Uransky, 412 So.2d 340, 342 (Fla.1982); Hillsborough Inv.
-Co. v.
-Wilcox, 152 Fla.
-889, 13 So.2d 448, 452 (1943).

 The Debtor in this case argues that he is entitled to the homestead exemption because the Debtor presently resides at the home in question and the evidence shows that the Debtor intends to make this home his permanent residence.
-In this regard the Debtor relies on Lisboa v.
-Dade County Property Appraiser, 705 So.2d 704 (Fla.
-3d DCA 1998), as being more instructive than the above-cited cases.
-In Lisboa, the court found that a political asylum seeker whose application was pending as of the relevant taxing date was a permanent resident for purposes of Florida's homestead exemption from ad valorem taxation.
-Id. at 706.
+In this regard the Debtor relies on

-Every person who, on January 1, has the legal title or beneficial title in equity to real property in this state and who resides thereon and in good faith makes the same his or her permanent residence, or the permanent residence in' another or others legally or naturally dependent upon such person, is entitled to an exemption from all taxation, except for assessments for special benefits, up to the assessed valuation of $5,000 on the residence and contiguous real property, as defined in s.
+Every person who, on January 1, has the legal title or beneficial title in equity to real property in this state and who resides thereon and in good faith makes the same his or her permanent residence, or the permanent residence of another or others legally or naturally dependent upon such person, is entitled to an exemption from all taxation, except for assessments for special benefits, up to the assessed valuation of $5,000 on the residence and contiguous real property, as defined in s.
 6, Art.
 VII of the State Constitution.

 Fla.
 Stat. § 196.031(1).

-The language of this statute relies on subjective "good faith" as opposed to the objective ability, via permanent resident status, to maintain a domicile in Florida for purposes of exemption from forced sale.
-It is possible, for example, that a person entitled to the tax exemption may not be immune' from the claims of creditors.
-See In re Lee, 223 B.R.
-594, 599 n.
-3 (Bankr.M.D.Fla.1998) (noting that "the status of property as `homestead' for tax exemption purposes is not controlling" in the determination of eligibility of forced sale exemption, although "it is persuasive evidence as to the Debtor's bona fide intention").
+The language of this statute relies on subjective “good faith” as opposed to the objective ability, via permanent resident status, to maintain a domicile in Florida for purposes of exemption from forced sale.
+It is possible, for example, that a person entitled to the tax exemption may not be immune from the claims of creditors.

 Unlike the appellant in Lisboa, the Debtor’s residential status on the petition date was temporary; he merely held an Employment Authorization Card.
 It was not until three months after filing his petition that the Debtor received notice that his Application to Adjust to Permanent Resident Status had been approved.
 Therefore, based on the consistent authority above, on the petition date the Debtor was unable to formulate the requisite intent to make the subject property his permanent homestead.